tuanhiep/mqttjmeter/README.md

  The plugin provide two strategies to publish:
  **1: Round Robin** : You'll publish to the topics in equal portions and in circular order
  **2: Random** : You'll publish to a random topic in the list above
+If the list of topic has only one topic, so regardless the strategies, you'll publish to the topic for sure.
  **Use Authorization check box:** Necessary in the case the connection needs the username and password
 **User:** Your username